 Eyes turn out to sea for signs of the first light-bellied brent geese arriving after a migration journey of up to 2,000 miles.

-Countless numbers of wildfowl, including many hundreds of brent geese, pattern the Strangford Lough sky, waters, salt marshes and fields, creating an unforgettable natural spectacle.
+Countless numbers of wildfowl, including many thousands of brent geese, pattern the Strangford Lough sky, waters, salt marshes and fields, creating an unforgettable natural spectacle.